Women and girls left ‘traumatised’ in aftermath of Haiti earthquake

 Marie Dieula, her husband and their four children are sleeping in the courtyard of their home, with no bed, no drinking water or hygiene products, and no adequate heating.
 They are hungry and traumatised.

 Another mother-of-four, Felix Ezeline, has been living on the streets with her children under a makeshift shelter for the past fortnight.
-On the day before the earthquake struck, Felix went to purchase wholesale goods for her small restaurant business.
+On the day before the earthquake struck, Ms Ezeline went to purchase wholesale goods for her small restaurant business.
 Everything was destroyed.

 She describes her family’s living situation as “frightening” because she is “exposed to all kinds of aggression” on the street.